 yes

-food that you eat there looks very interesting.
+Some of the food that you eat there looks very interesting.
 Does it really taste good or what?

 Yes.
 When I get home, I will make Sadza for everyone.
 I really like it, but some people might not.
 But because of how cheap it is, it would make a great food storage Item (mealie meal that is), as the meal itself is like $5 for 10kg of the nice brand of mealie meal.